octabytes/octabytes.github.io/content/website/development/dev-tools/opnform.md

   id: opnform
   name: OpnForm
   website: https://opnform.com/
-  short_description: "Form Builder, Create beautiful forms and share them anywhere.
+  description: "Form Builder, Create beautiful forms and share them anywhere.
 It is super fast, you don't need to know how to code.
 It's an alternative to products like Typeform, JotForm, Tally, etc"
 ---